AustinPriesel-Skillable/DPAI-170-accagntcaifrntr/Spectra-cloudslice/Labguides/Usecase 05/Usecase05.md

-# Use case 5 - Extracting Customer Insights from Conversations using Foundry IQ and AI agents
+# Use Case 5 - Extracting Customer Insights from Conversations using Foundry IQ and AI agents

 **Introduction**